Salt Lake City Asset Forfeiture Attorney

-I have the capacity to represent people who have had many different types of assets seized by the government:
+I have the skills and competence required to represent people who have had many different types of assets seized by the government:

 - Contraband, including illegal drugs and smuggled goods